juandadev/juandadev/README.md

 ## 🚀 About Me

 I'm a frontend developer from Mexico with 5+ years of experience building modern UIs using **React**, **Next.js** and **TypeScript**.
-I believe the frontend is more than just buttons and forms — it's the layer where humans meet software.
+I believe the frontend is more than just buttons and forms, it's the layer where humans meet software.
 And I love making that experience feel amazing.

-- ✨ Currently working full-time as a Software Engineer at an IT consultant with a US client
+- ✨ Currently working full-time as a Software Engineer at an IT consultant with a US based client
 - 🧠 Obsessed with **developer experience** and clean component libraries
 - 🧳 Big fan of open source, creative side-projects, and web performance
 - 🎮 Gamer, designer wannabe, sometimes I play guitar too